victoraugusto6/victoraugusto6/README.md

 Hello!
 I'm Victor Augusto, and I live in São Paulo, Brazil.
 <br>
-I work as a Developer at Irricontrol.
+I work as a Developer at Matera.
 <br>

 My goal is to work in the Back-end area of Web Development, with a focus on the Python language and the Django Framework.